 Pull-Apart Pizza Tree

-This recipe from Rosanna Pansino, YouTube baker and host of Baketopia, gives pizza night a festive flair.
-It’s easy and snackable!
-Plus, each piece of fluffy dough has a surprise of gooey mozzarella inside.
+This recipe from Rosanna Pansino, YouTube baker and cookbook author, gives pizza night a festive flair.
+It’s easy, snackable, and each piece of fluffy dough has gooey mozzarella inside.

 Pull-Apart Pizza Tree